BenjaminDigeon/benjamindigeon.github.com/source/blog/2017-03-10-elixir-and-phoenix-part1.html.md

 Before seeing in more detail Phoenix, let's talk a little about Elixir.

-# Elixir

-What it's Elixir :
+First What it's Elixir :

 > Elixir is a **functional**, **concurrent**, general-purpose **programming language** that runs on the **Erlang virtual machine** (BEAM).
 >